Guides

 Space out your requests

 If you need to make multiple requests to different Open RSS feeds, avoid making them all at the same time.
-Instead, we recommend that you space out your requests, such that each request is initiated at least 1-2 seconds after the previous request as been kicked off, as shown below.
+Instead, space out your requests, such that each request is initiated at least 1-2 seconds after the previous request as been kicked off, as shown below.

 If making requests sequentially would make your users wait too long, we recommend making requests in the background while showing some loading indicator, so your users can continue on with other tasks while the requests are being fulfilled.